mariolm16/World-Flags-Matching-Game/README.md

 A: Eagle, Turtle, Shark,

 Correct: "Correct!
-The Mexican flag depicts an Eagle grasping a snake!- Trivia fact"
+The Mexican flag depicts an Eagle grasping a snake! + Trivia fact"

 **List of Technologies used:**

-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,

 **Install Instructions:**